How to Run a Business Without Doing it Yourself

 How to Keep Growing Your Business Even If You Have to Take Time Off

-Step 2: You have to plan strategically
+Step 2: Plan strategically

-You have to strategically plan for whatever time away you are going to need or take.
+Managing a business takes up all of your free time, so when you feel the need to take a step back, you have to strategically plan for whatever time away you are going to need or take.
 Whatever you’re planning to do, you have to immediately go into strategy mode.

 You can’t bury your head.

 Planning is going to take some time to do.
 It could take six or even twelve months to execute effectively.
 You could do it in three months if you are very onto it but there are a myriad of challenges you will face.

 To do it right, you’ll need to look at your business from all different angles.
 Examine all the different areas that need to be covered, paying particular attention first to the areas and processes that rely on you.

 Slowly take yourself out of every single process by mentoring and empowering your team to take over.